 This morning I was cooking a nice meal for me and my hubby to slow cook all day.
 It’s been forever and a day since I cooked for “fun”.

 While I was chopping, sautéing and going over the things I had recently witnessed on social media, I got to thinking….makeup and cooking are so much alike, yet everyone thinks they have the lock down or patent on some technique, application, or craft.
 Nothing could be further from the truth!
 The reality is, it's all been done, taught, and reworked so many times.

 Here's the bold truth: There is only one thing that sets people and artists apart:

 Their special sauce.
 Just like a chef.

-Gifted artists have their unique experience as someone who has done it, mastered it and executes it every day they are a professional.
-No one can do it quiet like you or quite like me.
+Gifted artists have their unique experience as someone who has done it, mastered it, and executes it every day that they are a professional.
+No one can do it quite like you or quite like me.
 Groovy, right?